 The LMC is open for student use 30 minutes before and after scheduled class hours.
-The LMC has a variety of books, reference materials, audiovisual materials, magazines, computers, a photocopier, and an array of material-production items.
+The LMC has a variety of books, reference materials, audiovisual materials, computers, and an array of material-production items.
 Students may use these items for research and school studies.
-If special assistance is required, arrangements may be made with the media coordinator.
+If special assistance is required, arrangements may be made with the teacher-librarian.
 Students may come to the LMC before and after school and during passing periods without a pass.
 During class periods, the assigned teacher must issue a pass.
 All backpacks, food, and drinks must be left in the designated area of the LMC.
 Students are also encouraged to come in during the lunch periods, but must obtain a lunch pass (obtained in the LMC before school) before doing so.
-Books may be checked out for a period of three weeks.
+Four books may be checked out at a time for a period of 14 school days.

-If the book is lost, students will either pay for its replacement or replace it with a duplicated copy they have purchased.
-Any late fines must be paid.
+- If the book is lost, students will either pay for its replacement or replace it with a duplicated copy they have purchased.

 School officials reserve the right to search any or all lockers.
 Illegal items found in lockers will be confiscated, and students to whom the lockers are assigned may be prosecuted.
 All locker combinations are changed during the summer.
 All lockers are subject to inspection when deemed necessary by school personnel.
 The school is not responsible for anything stolen from lockers.